Neighbourhood View™

 Inquiry: A request by a credit-issuing institution to view all or part of a consumer’s credit report.
 There are different types of inquiries.

-Hard Inquiry: When a lender obtains a copy of a credit file to evaluate the consumer’s credit worthiness.
+Hard Inquiry: When a lender obtains a copy of a credit file to evaluate the consumer’s creditworthiness.

 Soft Inquiry: When a credit file is accessed without affecting a consumer’s credit rating, such as account review inquiries by an existing creditor.